Updated by Bobby

 How it works

-Delay pedals work by processing your guitar's clean signal and outputting a wet or effected signal where you actually hear the echoes.
+Delay pedals work by processing your guitar's clean signal and outputting a "wet" or effected signal where you actually hear the echoes.

 This processing occurs using one of two mechanisms:

-- Digital signal processor (algorithms)
+- Digital signal processor (computer code called algorithms)

 - Physical analog circuits (bucket brigade circuitry)

-The short way of saying this is that you can have either digital or analog delay pedals, while some are even a hybrid of both (see the Strymon Volante from earlier).
+You can have either digital or analog delay pedals, while some are even a hybrid of both (see the Strymon Volante from earlier).

 We'll cover more about the specifics of analog and digital delay pedals later, but for now it's sufficient to know that these two mechanisms process your signal to create the delay effect which is then mixed with your original clean signal.